-3.2 Porous Liver model
+3.2 Porous liver model

-The porous liver can be separate into three main parts.
-Which are blood vessels, cells, and interstitial space [29]-[30].
-The porous liver can simplicity considered into two distinct regions.
-One is the vascular region (blood vessels/fluids phase).
-Another one is the extravascular region (tissue cell and interstitial space/solid phase).
-This assumes that the whole anatomical structure as a fluid-saturated porous medium through the blood infiltrates [30].
-The porous liver model in this study is considered into two parts, tumor, and normal liver tissue.
-Fig. 2 has shown the porous liver model structure.
+The porous liver can be separated into three main parts which are blood vessels, cells, and interstitial space [29-30].
+The porous liver has two distinct regions.
+One is the vascular region (blood vessels/fluids phase) and the other is the extravascular region (tissue cell and interstitial space/solid phase).
+This assumes that the whole anatomical structure is a fluid-saturated porous medium through which the blood infiltrates [30].
+The porous liver model in this study is considered into two parts, tumor and normal liver tissue.
+Fig. 2 shows the porous liver model structure.